Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 The world was upside-down and falling apart. *Everything* was wrong - the fires, the explosions, the armed and armored vehicles leaving muddy gouges in the commune lawns, they were just symptoms.

 Males were rounding up Females and stealing them away.
 Worse, *Stonebacks* were rounding up Females and stealing them away, and icily refusing to explain why.
 How had they missed this?
-The entirety of Maledom couldn’t *possibly* have conspired to something like that without Yulna learning of it...could they?
+The entirety of Maledom couldn’t *possibly* have conspired to something like that without Yulna learning of it... could they?

 Most of the females were huddled with the cubs in the commune’s main concourse, doing their best to soothe their fears and not dwell on their own.
 The sound of worried keening drifted like mist behind every conversation and over every warily twitching ear.